 TL;DR

 Debugging with Claude Code is the same craft you already know with one more pair of eyes.
 Reproduce the bug, narrow the surface, read the real error, and write a test that fails before you write the fix.
-This guide walks through the method, the common traps, and the moves that turn a bug that has eaten your afternoon into one you ship a fix for before dinner.
+This guide walks through the full method - from the first reproduction to the postmortem - covering the common traps, heisenbugs, dependency bugs, environment mismatches, and the moves that turn a bug that has eaten your afternoon into one you ship a fix for before dinner.

 Start with a reproduction